tatmanblue/Sonus-Levis.pub/README.md

 # Sonus-Levis

+**No ads, no paywalls, just music**

 Sonus Levis is an android MP3 player app.
 I started this project to replace a commerically available app that has become very unusable for me.
-It is my hope that others would like a stright forward mp3 player.
+It is my hope that others would like a straight forward, easy to use mp3 player.
 If this is true and there is enough interest, I will create an iOS version as well.

 ### Screens
 ![Play Screen](https://github.com/tatmanblue/Sonus-Levis.pub/blob/main/images/play_screen.jpg)